top of page

 Tutorial

-Through talking to users, we realized that our app's most unique feature was its focus on guiding new photographers through taking their first 3D photo - something that other apps don't spend time on.
+Through talking to users, we realized that our app's most unique feature was its focus on guiding new photographers through taking their first photosphere - something that other apps don't spend time on.

 Final Prototype